dbgarlisch/glyph-wizard/docs/Wizard_API.md

 See the script `test/test.glf` for a full example.

-## pw::Wizard Command Docs
+## pw::Wizard Commands
+The following *pw::Wizard* commands are supported.

 ### **pw::Wizard page add** *name script*
 The **page add** command is used to create a wizard page object.
 <dl>
   <dt><em>name</em></dt>
   <dd>The page object name.
 Can be any valid tcl variable name.</dd>
   <dt><em>script</em></dt>
   <dd>The tcl/Tk script used to create the page widgets and layout.
-This script is
+This script
-  not executed immediately.
-It is executed later in the call to <em>pw::Wizard run</em>.
-  See the Creating Pages section for more details.</dd>
+  is executed when the page's *onCreate* command is called.
+See the [Wizard Pages](#wizard-pages) section for more details.</dd>
 </dl>
 <br/>

 ### **pw::Wizard page names** *?pattern?*
 The **page names** command is returns a list of page names matching *pattern*.
 If *pattern* is not given, all page names are returned.
 <dl>